monkrb/website/app/views/help/vendor-everything.markdown

 # Vendor everything #

 Monk applications use the Dependencies gem to specify which libraries they depend on.
-It's a simple text file called `./dependencies`:
+It uses a simple text file called `./dependencies`:

     sinatra 0.9.4
     haml    2.2.2